 If I had to choose a last meal, it would be pizza.
-I'm not talking about greasy, cheesy, heavy delivery pizza (which even I can admit is good once in a while).
+I'm not talking about the greasy, cheesy, heavy delivery kind (which even I can admit is good once in a while).
 No, I'd choose a pizza made from scratch with the simplest of toppings.
+Less is more, right?

-What's more is that you can freeze the dough and take it out in the morning, let it thaw all day, and you'll have a fast, easy, and impressive meal ready to go when you get home from work.
-Find this simple recipe when you keep reading.
+What's more is that you can freeze the dough and take it out in the morning, let it thaw all day, and you'll have a fast, easy, and impressive meal ready to go whenever you want it.

-A simple tomato sauce can be made with canned whole tomatoes, garlic, and olive oil (I've included this recipe as well) while the dough rests and rises.
+A simple tomato sauce can be made with canned whole tomatoes, garlic, and olive oil while the dough rests and rises.
 This sauce works well on dishes like pasta or baked chicken, but I think it truly shines on pizza.

 Play around with your toppings and adjust them according to your taste preferences.
 I often use whatever I have in my refrigerator, starting with a layer of tomato sauce, some capers for a salty, briny bite, cheese, and sliced onions.
 I also like to add sautéed kale, olives, and mushrooms whenever I have them.